Attested: Naurum at position 241 in the Ravenna Cosmography, in its tour of harbour estuaries.

 Where: Barnstaple Bay, Devon, with its mouth near SS456319.

-Name Origin: Naurum makes best sense emended to *Navarum, as suggested by R&S, and then analysed as the early river name navis plus PIE *ar- ‘to fit together’.
+Name Origin: Naurum makes best sense emended to *Navarum, as suggested by Rivet & Smith, and then analysed as the early river name navis plus PIE *ar- ‘to fit together’.
 This is an excellent fit to the way that the rivers Taw and Torridge come together to share a single mouth into the sea.

-Notes: Ptolemy's Ναβαρου is remarkably similar in name and topography.
-A less likely location is a little way north, where the Somerset Levels are drained by a multiplicity of channels, which have changed over the centuries, but reach the (now an offshore sandbank) and Stert Island.
+Notes: There is even an Airy Point on the north side of the estuary.
+Ptolemy's Ναβαρου (in Scotland) is remarkably similar in name and topography.
+A less likely location is some way north, at Bridgewater Bay, where the Somerset Levels are drained by a multiplicity of channels, which have changed over the centuries, but reached the coast at Clavinio (now an offshore sandbank) and Stert Island.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.